 Everything you know and love about mango salsa, with a few surprising twists.
-But can I just say....Mangoes.
+But can I just say….Mangoes.
 Are.
 Amazing.
-Super high in antioxidants, cancer-fighting, help to lower cholesterol, great for digestive health, and keeps the noodle going strong.
+They’re super high in antioxidants, cancer-fighting, help to lower cholesterol, great for digestive health, and keep the ‘ole noodle going strong.
 Eat mangoes.
 But more specifically, eat mangoes as salsa.

 *How to pick a mango: Look for mangoes with the most color and gently squeeze to see how ripe they are.
-For this recipe, you'll want mangoes that are slightly less than firm.
-Like a banana, the longer a mango can ripen, the more sweet it becomes; however, mangoes also become more juicy as they ripen, which isn't as durable for this recipe.
+For this recipe, you’ll want mangoes that are slightly less than firm.
+Like a banana, the longer a mango can ripen, the sweeter it becomes; however, mangoes also become juicier as they ripen, which isn’t as durable for this recipe.
 Any other time, go for the slightly squishy ones because they are going to be phenomenally sweet.

 **You can find bamboo in your local health food store. (i.e. Sprouts).
 If you don’t want this in the recipe, feel free to replace with jicama, sweet onion, or omit entirely.

 ***The sun dried tomatoes give an extra rich, deep flavor.
 It can be a very prominent flavor, so if you aren’t sure, set aside a small amount to test aside from the full batch.